 Diagnosing Angina

-To diagnose angina, your doctor will ask you about your signs and symptoms and may run blood tests, take an X-ray, or order tests, such as an electrocardiogram (EKG), an exercise stress test, or cardiac catheterization, to determine how well your heart is working.
+To diagnose angina, your cardiologist will ask you about your signs and symptoms and may run blood tests, take an X-ray, or order tests, such as an electrocardiogram (EKG), an exercise stress test, or cardiac catheterization, to determine how well your heart is working.

 Treating Angina

-Your doctor will decide on a treatment approach based on the type of angina you have, your symptoms, test results, and risk of complications.
+Your cardiologist will decide on a treatment approach based on the type of angina you have, your symptoms, test results, and risk of complications.
 Unstable angina is a medical emergency that requires immediate treatment in a hospital.
 If your angina is stable and your symptoms are not getting worse, you may be able to control your angina with heart-healthy lifestyle changes and medicines.
 If lifestyle changes and medicines cannot control your angina, you may need a medical procedure to improve blood flow and relieve your angina.

-To make an appointment with a Cooper cardiologist to treat your angina or to schedule diagnostic testing, call 833-SJHEART (833-754-3278)
+To make an appointment or to schedule diagnostic testing, call 833.SJHEART (833.754.3278)